 If mistakes from your past are standing between you and a better job, call us to discuss your options.
 We can pull a copy of your case file from the court's records to determine whether or not you are eligible for an expungement.
 There are many factors that may affect your eligibility, but we won't accept a penny from you if we can't help.

 If you've previously been convicted of a felony, you might be eligible for a reduction of charges.
 In many cases, a reduction (from a felony to a misdemeanor) can restore gun rights and may have major implications for immigration.

-If you have questions about cleaning up your criminal record in Orange County, Los Angeles, Riverside or San Bernardino, call us for a free consultation.
+If you have questions about cleaning up your criminal record anywhere in California, call us for free attorney consultation.

 Note: The Judicial Council of California announced a few years ago that they disfavor the word "expungement" because the term may be misleading.
 Calling the petition an "expungement" wrongly implies that is has the effect of completely erasing a petitioner's criminal record.
 The petition actually has the effect of changing an entry on the petitioner's criminal history report from a "conviction" to a "dismissal".
 The judicial council advises that the petition should properly be called a "1203.4 Dismissal".
 I use the word "expungement" here because that term is still more widely understood in common usage.